MicrosoftDocs/sql-docs/azure-sql/database-watcher-manage.md

 1. Select the subscription of the Azure resource for which you want to create the private endpoint.

-1. Depending on the resource for which you want to create a private endpoint, select the **Resource type** and **Target sub-resource** as follows:
+1. Depending on the type of the resource for which you want to create a private endpoint, select the **Resource type** and **Target sub-resource** as follows:

     | Resource | Resource type | Target sub-resource |
     |:--|:--|:--|